 The concept of Bayes' theorem is that true rates of false positives and false negatives are not a function of the accuracy of the test alone, but also the actual rate or frequency of occurrence within the test population.

-Type II errors (false negative): the error of accepting something that should have been rejected; e.g., such as finding a guilty person innocent.
+Type II errors or false negative errors are the error of accepting something that should have been rejected; e.g., such as finding a guilty person innocent.
+A false negative error is a test result that indicates that a condition does not hold, while in fact it does.
+In other words, erroneously, no effect has been inferred.

 A false negative occurs when a spam email is not detected as spam, but is classified as "non-spam".